xzhang9308/xzhang9308.github.io/_pages/home.md

 I am a Ph.D. candidate at Shanghai Jiao Tong University, supervised by [Prof. Xiaolin Wu](https://scholar.google.com/citations?user=ZuQnEIgAAAAJ). <br>
 I received my B.Sc. degree in Mathematics and Physics Basic Science from University of Electronic Science and Technology of China (UESTC) in 2015.
 I am currently pursuing the Ph.D. degree with the Department of Electronic Engineering at Shanghai Jiao Tong University, China.
 I was also a visiting Ph.D. student with the Department of Electrical and Computer Engineering at McMaster University, Canada.

-My research interests include image processing, computer vision and deep learning, especially in areas of image/video compression, restoration, cognitive computing and visual reasoning.
+My research interests include image processing, computer vision and deep learning, especially in areas of image/video compression, restoration and cognitive computing.

 <!-- **_I am looking for motivated students for collaborations and internships.
 If interested, please drop me an email with your CV._** -->